numberoverzero/bloop/docs/user/models.rst

 This would fail even if there were no changes, since the persisted row has a value for ``foo``; it simply wasn't loaded!

 bloop takes care of this tracking for us.
-Internally, the last persisted state of an object is stored.
+When ``atomic`` is enabled, the last persisted state of an object is stored.
 When querying an index, the projected attributes that are available to the index are used to differentiate which attributes were expected but missing, and which were not loaded.

 Finally, conditions can be used with atomic updates - this allows you to constrain operations on attributes that may not have been loaded.
 Using the same model above where ``foo`` is a non-key attribute that's not loaded from a query::

+    # Temporarily use atomic for queries, since storing atomic conditions
+    # on every object load is space and time intensive:
+    with engine.context(atomic=True) as atomic:
-    instance = (engine.query(Model.some_index)
+        instance = (atomic.query(Model.some_index)
-                      .key(Model.range == 1)
+                          .key(Model.hash == 1)
                           .first())

-    with engine.context(atomic=True) as atomic:
         big_foo = Model.foo >= 500
         atomic.save(instance, condition=big_foo)